-Then, she’ll put in riboflavin (vitamin B2) eye drops, which allow your cornea to better absorb light.
+Then, she’ll put in riboflavin (vitamin B2) eyedrops, which allow your cornea to better absorb light.
 It takes about 30 minutes for the drops to soak into your cornea.

 Types of Corneal Cross-Linking

-There are two types: epi-off and epi-on.
-“Epi” is short for epithelium, a layer of tissue that covers your cornea.
+There are two types: epi-off and the experimental epi-on. (“Epi” is short for epithelium, the outer layer of the cornea.)

 Doctors have debated which of these methods is better, but for now, the FDA has approved just the epi-off procedure.

 Corneal cross-linking works best if you’ve recently been diagnosed with keratoconus.

 The procedure doesn’t reverse cornea changes that have already happened -- it just keeps them from getting worse.

 Your doctor can let you know if this treatment would help you.